Money

 The average mortgage borrower in Australia

-We analysed a sample of more than 1,800 borrowers who recently requested a home loan through Money.com.au.
+We analysed more than 20,000 borrowers who recently requested a home loan through Money.com.au.
 Based on this research, here’s a breakdown of who is applying for a home loan in Australia.

-• The average annual income of an individual home loan borrower is $137,000.
-That's almost 40% higher than the average annual ordinary time earnings of a full-time worker in Australia).
+• The average annual income of an individual home loan borrower is $131,571.
+That's 26% higher than the average annual ordinary time earnings of a full-time worker in Australia.

 Where do Australians get their home loans?

-For borrowers who refinance their home loan, around 57% do so with a different lender.
-And more than 70% of all home loans are taken out with the help of a mortgage broker, according to the Mortgage & Finance Association of Australia.
+For borrowers who refinance their home loan, around 60% do so with a different lender (internal refinancing continues to grow).
+And more than 75% of all new home loans are taken out with the help of a mortgage broker, according to the Mortgage & Finance Association of Australia.

 Mortgage borrowing in Australia by loan type and location

-Monthly home lending is still below the highs of late 2021, despite significant growth in 2024.
-Compared to the previous year, overall lending was up by around 16% overall at the end of 2024, driven by both growing owner-occupier (+12.5%) and investor (+22.5%) lending.
+Total home lending has now surged past the previous highs of late 2021 and early 2022.
+Compared to the previous year, overall lending was up by around 18.5% in the March 2026 quarter, driven by both growing owner-occupier (+18.5%) and investor (+25.3%) lending.

 According to Dr Nalini Prasad, the rise in home lending levels comes despite the challenging circumstances many Australians are facing.